HicResearch/TREEHOOSE/doc/deployment/Step2-DeployServiceWorkbench.md

 ALWAYS_ON will reduce the waiting time to establish an AppStream connection, but it will cost more.
 To learn more about AppStream fleet types, follow this [guide](https://docs.aws.amazon.com/appstream2/latest/developerguide/fleet-type.html).

-- [ ] Press on button *Onboard AWS Account* and follow all remaining instructions on the web page
+- [ ] Press on button *Onboard AWS Account* and follow all remaining instructions on the web page.
+  Do not edit any of the fields in CloudFormation.
 - [ ] Confirm the account status matches the image below

 ![Onboard AWS Account on SWB](../../res/images/Status-SWBOnboardAccount-Success.png)